-By Asma Jlassi | 01/02/2022
+By Asma Jlassi |

-MIMO Antenna System for Wireless communication
+MIMO Antenna System for Wireless Communication

 Design challenges posed by MIMO

 The design of a MIMO system is a challenging endeavor, especially for 5G applications; it requires the placement of many antenna elements in a compact area which affects the channel capacity, bandwidth, gain, polarization diversity, cross talk, and distortion of the system.
-In addition, MIMO must be support multiband operation in different regions in the world.
+In addition, MIMO must support multiband operations in different regions in the world.
 Whether used in precoding, spatial multiplexing, or diversity coding configurations, the MIMO antennas must be carefully designed and optimized.

 Example of Dual-polarized Eight- elements MIMO antenna for smartphone